 A paper statement can be mailed upon request.

 Most account charges are generated by course registration, residence hall or meal plan assignment, or at the request of other University offices such as Campus Security, the library, or specific programs.
 The Bursar’s Office can review your account and answer questions about your bill, payment plans, etc. We can research the origin of the charge and direct you to the appropriate office for additional assistance as needed.

 The Bursar’s Office will be glad to change your billing address; however, you must submit a Change of Student Information Form to the Registrar’s Office to update your permanent address.
 It is important to update address changes immediately to ensure you receive timely communications from Campbell University.
 These communications include but are not limited to the federal tax form 1098T, student billing statements, financial aid award letters, etc.

-Effective July 1, 2021, The Campbell University Bursar’s Office will no longer accept credit or debit card payments in the McLeod Admissions and Financial Aid Center.
+Effective July 1, 2021, The Campbell University Bursar’s Office no longer accepts credit or debit card payments in the McLeod Admissions and Financial Aid Center.

-Credit/debit card payments will only be accepted online through the TouchNet payment portal.
+Credit/debit card payments are only accepted online through the TouchNet payment portal.
 Campbell University will continue to accept cash and check payments in the Bursar’s Office.

 Cash and check payments on your student account may be made on the second floor of the McLeod Admissions and Financial Aid Center at 40 T.T.
 Lanier Street, Buies Creek, NC.

 Paper checks and money orders may also be mailed to: